Kostargy/bam/The Bam Protocol/brainstorming/abstract.md

 Because the chrome extension does not allow io it must be connected to cloud and with a subscription.

 The app can also include a in-app browser

+## The actions might have a lifo structure
+For multiple actions on the same project, maybe a order drag. for this case the actions.act file is not sificient